 - There's also the episode with a sinister ventriloquist doll who marks his entrance going "Kill...KILL...KILL!" with a dramatic close-up and ominous music.
 He quickly turns out to be completely harmless, and more annoying than anything else.
 Then they find out Carl got a similar doll who says "Die!" instead of "Kill!" and the two hook up.

 - And then the episode where Frylock kills Shake, Meatwad and Carl, who come back as zombies to torment him into a nervous breakdown as his house burns down around him.
 Then they start getting into a repetitive, overly-long argument and it turns funny again.

-- In a Halloween special of Phineas and Ferb, Dr. Doofenshmirtz ancestor tries to transform himself into a monster using a potion he made, but he didn't check the settings of the machine that makes it, so he turned into a pink fairy instead.
+- In "The Monster of Phineas-n-Ferbenstein", Dr. Doofenshmirtz's ancestor tries to transform himself into a monster using a potion he made, but he didn't check the settings of the machine that makes it, so he turned into a pink fairy instead.

 - The Kim Possible finale "Graduation" starts with Kim and Ron confronting Drakken, who had just consumed a formula that would turn him into a plant monster...but only caused him to sprout petals around his head.

 - Batman: The Animated Series brilliantly subverts this in the episode "House and Garden."
 The episode's monsters are shadowed whenever they're shown to make them creepy; when their appearance is revealed (think a giant cactus man) they're predictably silly looking.
 Then it's shown how they're created, and they become absolutely terrifying.